zwubbena/sas-cartesian-product/README.md

 ## 1. Introduction

-If you're like me, you've probably had a hard time imagining a scenario when you’d use the Cartesian product.
-So, I was surprised when I found it useful for solving a number of analytical problems while programming in [SAS](https://www.sas.com/en_us/home.html).
+Sometimes it's hard time imagining a scenario when you’d use the Cartesian product.
+However, it's useful for solving a number of analytical problems when programming in [SAS](https://www.sas.com/en_us/home.html).

 Here I discuss using the Cartesian product to solve just one of those analytical problems in SAS: